Engels And Mickey Mouse Science

 Lichtenstein, like Hegel, is trying to "foist on nature and history" dialectics as laws of thought, losing sight of the real life motion of things in the natural world, which is inherently dialectical.
 There are countless silly examples on Lichtenstein’s website.
 She claims, for example, that Necker cubes are qualitatively different from regular cubes with no quantitative difference, and thereby are another refutation of dialectics.
 But by definition, these cubes are ambiguous in our perception of them.
 They are, after all, not even real cubes, only representations of cubes!
 Their qualitative difference from other cubes exists entirely in the realm of the idea of a cube.
 Lichtenstein has lost sight of the purpose of dialectics -- to understand the motion of things as we observe them in nature.
 I’m not sure what laws (if any) govern the transformation of one representation of a cube into another representation of a cube.
 Down here on earth, in order for one thing to truly change from one qualitative state to another, specific quantities of energy must be added or subtracted, in a manner exactly fixed for each individual case.

-I published a reply to the above at RevLeft, but the latter was written rather hastily, based on an imperfectly typed copy of Jones's response to me (also posted at RevLeft by another comrade).
+I published an initial reply to the above at RevLeft, but the latter was written rather hastily, based on an imperfectly typed (yes, typed, not cut and pasted!) copy of Jones's response to me (which had also been posted at RevLeft by another comrade).

 The following contains my more considered thoughts.

 In contrast, the sort of Mickey Mouse Science one finds in Creationist literature is rightly the target of derision by scientists and Marxists alike.
-And yet, when it comes to DM, we find in Engels's writings (and those of subsequent dialecticians) little other than Mickey Mouse Science.
-Engels supplied no original data, and what little evidence he presented in support of his 'Law' would have been rejected as amateurish in the extreme if it had appeared in an undergraduate science paper, let alone in a research document --, even in his day!
+And yet, when it comes to DM we find in Engels's writings (and those of subsequent dialecticians) little other than Mickey Mouse Science.
+Engels supplied his readers with no original data, and what little evidence he offered in support of his 'Laws' would have been rejected as amateurish in the extreme if it had appeared in an undergraduate science paper, let alone in a research document --, even in his day!
+DM-theorists today almost invariably present their readers with a few paragraphs, or, at best, a few pages of highly selective secondary and tertiary 'evidence' of the sort that Engels paraded before his readers.
 It is salutary, therefore, to compare Engels's approach to scientific proof with that of Darwin, whose classic work is a model of clarity and original research.
-Darwin presented the scientific community with extensive evidence and original data, which has been added to greatly over the last 150 years.
+Darwin presented the scientific community with extensive evidence and fresh data, which has been expanded upon greatly over the last 150 years.
+All we find in DM-'science' is mind-numbing repetition and vaguely-worded anecdotes.

-The picture is almost the exact opposite when we turn to consider not just the paucity of evidence illustrating (it certainly does not prove) Engels's first 'Law', the transformation of quantity into quality [Q/Q], but also the total lack of clarity in the concepts used.
-In Anti-Dühring and Dialectics of Nature, for example, we are not told what a "quality" is, nor how long a dialectical "node" is supposed to last.
-Furthermore, we are left completely in the dark what the phrase "addition" of matter and energy means, nor are we told what the energetic (thermodynamic) boundaries are to any of the systems under consideration.
-Indeed, we are not even told what constitutes a system, nor what counts as that system "developing"!
+The picture is almost the exact opposite when we turn to consider not just the paucity of evidence illustrating (it certainly does not prove) Engels's first 'Law', the transformation of quantity into quality [Q/Q], but also the total lack of clarity in the concepts employed.
+In Anti-Dühring and Dialectics of Nature, for example, we aren't told what a "quality" is, nor how long a dialectical "node" is supposed to last.
+Furthermore, we are left completely in the dark what the phrase "addition" of matter and energy means, nor are we told what the energetic (thermodynamic) boundaries are (if there are any!) to the systems concerned.
+Indeed, we aren't even told what constitutes a system, nor what counts as that system "developing" -- or even what constitutes a dialectical body"!01a

-Again, unlike genuine science, the situation as not changed much in dialectical circles in the last 140 years.
+Again, unlike genuine science, this situation hasn't changed much in dialectical circles over the last 140 years.
 This led me to observe (in an earlier Essay):

 On "pedantry" itself, I noted this in another Essay:

-However, to those who think that this sort "pedantry" can be ignored it is worth pointing out that that would be the only way they could excuse their own sloppy thinking, and the only way they could make their ideas appear to work.
+However, to any who think that this sort "pedantry" (or "semantics") -- or, attention to detail -- can be ignored, it is worth pointing out that this is the only way they can excuse their own sloppy approach to philosophy, and the only way they can make their ideas even seem to work.

 I even predicted that if readers were to ask dialecticians to be clear about what they meant by "quality" or "node", they would either be ignored or fobbed off.

 What then do we find in comrade Jones's response?
-Does he attempt to tell us what a "quality" is, or define the length of a dialectical "node"?
+Does he even so much as attempt to tell us what a "quality" is, or define the length of a dialectical "node"?
 Do we find any reference at all to original data, new field work, greater attempts at analytical clarity?

 As predicted, the answer to these questions is, alas, in the negative: